<<Previous Blog Post |

 <<Previous Blog Post

 There are many similarities between the Bible and The Urantia Book: similarities in stories about Jesus especially.
 And among these stories we find information about many of the personalities that are beloved by generations of Christians.
-So, when I saw this article - 5 Bible figures aside from Jesus that serve as good role models for us to follow by JB Cachila - I went in search of these figures in The Urantia Book in order to offer to the reader an updated, more detailed picture of each of these historical and spiritual personalities.
-From the article:
+So, when I saw this article - 5 Bible figures aside from Jesus that serve as good role models for us to follow by JB Cachila - I went in search of these figures in The Urantia Book in order to offer to the reader an updated, more detailed picture of each of these historical and spiritual personalities which you can see below.
+But first, from the article, written from the Biblical perspective:

 "The Bible presents to us many characters to emulate and learn from.
 And while the best person to desire to be like is the Lord Jesus Christ Himself, there are other Bible figures that we can use as our role models.
 Here are but some of them."